 - If the Journal accepted a manuscript for consideration, this gives no guarantee that it will be published.
 All materials are anonymously reviewed by external experts.

 - The number of scientific articles per issue should not be less than 6.

 The author(s) assume that the above work has not been published and is not being considered by another publication.

 The author(s) assume(s) full responsibility for the content of the contribution and accuracy of references.
 She/He/They warrant(s) that the contribution is original and does not infringe any copyright or other proprietary right.
-The author(s) of the articles published in the Journal retain their copyright and publishing rights without restrictions.

 The authors of the articles published in the Journal retain their copyright and publishing rights without restrictions.
 All articles published by the Journal are licensed under the Creative Commons Attribution 4.0 International License.
 This permits anyone to copy, redistribute, remix, transmit and adapt the work under the condition, that the original work and source are appropriately cited.

 In compliance with the principle of full transparency all information including authors’ guidelines, papers’ submission requirements, the review process description and list of editorial board members is available on the Journal’s website.